 Papain breaks down Protein and makes them more available for use.
 Papayas are rich in Vitamins, minerals, and antioxidants.

 Bananas are easier to eat and easier to digest and they are a very reliable source of potassium.
-As a matter of fact, Bananas are usually recommended to people who are battling diarrhea and vomiting.
+As a matter of fact, Bananas are usually recommended for people who are battling with diarrhea and vomiting.

 Bananas will also help thicken up the stool to people with a J-Pouch.
 When you are taking bananas, go for those that are completely ripe.
 You should look for the ones that are yellow enough or even those that are beginning to have some brown spots.

 7. Eggs (One of The Best Easy to Digest Foods)

 I know you have never asked yourself why eggs are part of so many breakfast traditions.
 The first reason is that eggs are a good source of proteins and the other reason is that they are easy to digest.

 Eggs are soft and for this reason, can be easily broken down.
 If you have any stomach issues, then eggs can help.